ItsVicky25/Art_generator/README.md

 - **Backend:** Flask, Python
 - **Machine Learning:** NumPy, TensorFlow/PyTorch (for deep learning models)
 - **Deployment:** Vercel/Netlify (Frontend), Heroku/AWS/Google Cloud (Backend)

-##project-structure

-###Frontend File Structure

-## Components

-**`Header.js`**: This component represents the header of the application, displaying the app's logo and navigation links.
-- **`Sidebar.js`**: This is the sidebar component used for navigation, allowing users to switch between various styles, settings, or page sections.
-- **`ImageUpload.js`**: This component provides the functionality to upload images from the user's device for AI-based style transformations.
-- **`StyleSelector.js`**: A dropdown component that enables users to choose from a variety of pre-defined artistic styles to apply to their images.
-- **`ImagePreview.js`**: This component shows a preview of the image after applying the selected style, giving users a live look at how their image will appear.
-- **`StyleAdjustments.js`**: Allows users to adjust the intensity of the selected style, making it more or less pronounced.
-- **`EffectControls.js`**: This component gives users the ability to adjust image properties such as brightness, contrast, saturation, etc.
-- **`LoadingSpinner.js`**: A loading spinner that is displayed while the image is being processed, giving feedback to the user during the transformation process.
-- **`Footer.js`**: Displays footer content such as app details, copyright, or additional links.

 ## License 📜